-Wath Morris are the world's finest exponents of the Bledington tradition and one of the best border morris teams in England.
+Wath Morris are the world's finest exponents of the Bledington tradition and one of the best Border Morris sides in England.

-Formed in 1973 from members of Wath Folk Club, the side initially performed a wide variety of traditional and self-penned morris dances, but in 1975 the team applied for membership of the Morris Ring, the national umbrella organisation for morris dance, and were told that to be eligible for membership they would have to improve their standards.
-In early 1976 the team held an instructional weekend taught by Bert Cleaver, one of the country's foremost morris dance teachers and musicians and through focusing on a single tradition, Bledington (a small Gloucestershire village where morris had traditionally been danced), they started to improve their personal skills, team cohesion and standards of performance.
+Formed in 1972 from members of Wath Folk Club, the side made their first public appearance in May 1973.
+The side initially performed a wide variety of traditional and self-penned dances, but in 1977 the team applied for membership of the Morris Ring, the national umbrella organisation for Morris dance, and were told that to be eligible for membership they would have to improve their standards.
+In early 1978 the team held an instructional weekend taught by Bert Cleaver, one of the country's foremost Morris dance teachers and musicians and through focusing on a single tradition, Bledington (a small Gloucestershire village where morris had traditionally been danced), they started to improve their personal skills, team cohesion and standards of performance.

 Some years ago, the team decided to add a winter dance tradition to their repertoire (Bledington being a summer tradition), and now dance "Border Morris" through the winter months.